-Plaintiffs, John Tos, Quentin Kopp, Town of Atherton, a municipal corporation, County of Kings, a subdivision of the State of California, Morris Brown, Patricia Louise Hogan-Giorni, Anthony Wynne, Community Coalition on High-Speed Rail, a California nonprofit corporation, Transportation Solutions Defense and Education Fund, a California nonprofit corporation, and California Rail Foundation, a California nonprofit corporation ("Plaintiffs"), petition for a preliminary injunction in conjunction with their action for declaratory and injunctive relief as to Defendants California High-Speed Rail Authority ("CHSRA") and The Board of Directors of CHSRA ("Board").
+Plaintiffs, John Tos, Quentin Kopp, Town of Atherton, a municipal corporation, County of Kings, a subdivision of the State of California, Morris Brown, Patricia Louise Hogan-Giorni, Anthony Wynne, Community Coalition on High-Speed Rail, a California nonprofit corporation, Transportation Solutions Defense and Education Fund, a California nonprofit corporation, and California Rail Foundation, a California nonprofit corporation in conjunction with their action for declaratory and injunctive relief as to Defendants California High-Speed Rail Authority ("CHSRA") and The Board of Directors of CHSRA ("Board").
 Plaintiffs' petition is denied as set forth below.